-What are the Symptoms of Toxicity Due to Mold Toxin Exposure?
+Symptoms of Mold Toxin Exposure

-In 1996, Dr. Shoemaker was practicing Family Practice in Maryland on the banks of the Chesapeake Bay.
-Some of his long-time patients were coming to him with the symptom picture that I described above.
-He had heard about a toxin-producing algae-like germ called Pfiesteria that occured in algae-blooms in the bay.
-One of his patients came in with severe diarrhea.
-He decided to treat her diarrhea with cholestyramine, an old medicine used to lower cholesterol by binding it in the intestine, which was one of his favorite diarrhea treatments.
-To his surprise and pleasure, the patient reported that within a few days her diarrhea was gone along with her memory loss, headache and cough.
+In 1996, Dr. Shoemaker was practicing Family Practice in Maryland when some of his patients started experiencing the symptoms described above.
+He had heard about a toxin-producing algae-like germ called Pfiesteria that occurred in algae-blooms in the Chesapeake Bay.
+Dr. Shoemaker treated one of his patients who had severe diarrhea with cholestyramine – a medicine used to lower cholesterol by binding it in the intestine.
+Within a few days her diarrhea was gone along with her memory loss, headache, and cough.
 He later learned that similar toxins could be produced by many indoor molds and lead to a similar clinical picture.

 Symptoms of Illness Differ Among People with Mold Illness and Lyme as a Result of Differences in Sensitivity and Patterns of Immune Response

 The individual’s susceptibility to manifest symptoms from the various toxins is what I call BioTerrain.
-These are the various factors of genetics and epigenetics which is what causes one person to be a “Canary in the Coal Mine” while another person with essentially the same set of mold toxins and stealth infection toxins is like a “Cast Iron Skillet” and may be perfectly well.
+These are the various factors of genetics and epigenetics, which is what causes one person to be a “Canary in the Coal Mine” while another person, with essentially the same set of mold toxins and stealth infection toxins, is like a “Cast Iron Skillet” and may be perfectly well.

 - Finally, the goal of treatment is to assist in the elimination or reduction of toxins, mycotoxins and harmful stealth germs.
-There are quite a few tools that are used to accomplish this and I have found that these tools must be individualized from patient to patient.
-One size definitly does not fit all.
+There are quite a few tools used to accomplish this and I have found these tools must be individualized to the patient.
+One size does not fit all.